 Many patients feel ready to return to work within ten days and activities should be kept to a minimum for the first 3 to 5 days.
 Activities that are strenuous or raise blood pressure should be avoided for at least 3 weeks.
 Bending, lifting heavy items, vigorous sports, and alcohol should be avoided.

 Scarring from eyelid surgery will eventually fade to a thin, white line within six months.
 However, the youthful benefits of this cosmetic procedure will last for years.

 Schedule a Blepharoplasty Consultation

-To learn more about eyelid surgery and find out if you are a good candidate, call (315) 299-5313 to schedule a consultation.
-Dr. DeRoberts welcomes patients from Syracuse and surrounding areas.
+To learn more about eyelid surgery and find out if you are a good candidate, call (315) 299-5313 to schedule a consultation at Syracuse Plastic Surgery.